 - Employee assistance program (EAP) referral due to behavioral/mental/substance issues affecting work performance

-- Veterans reintegrating back into civilian life or military personnel returning from a deployment to prevent psychological/behavioral implications
+- Veterans reintegrating back into civilian life or military personnel returning from a deployment

-- People with anger management problems/domestic violence perpetrators (may be court ordered or voluntary)
+- People with anger management problems/domestic violence perpetrators (may be court-ordered or voluntary)

-How Long Does Intensive Outpatient Therapy Typically Last?
+How Long Does Intensive Outpatient Therapy Last?

 In general, the course of treatment is designed to facilitate 9 to 20 hours of therapy spread out over the week.
 Each active treatment day is allotted a certain amount of time for group therapy sessions, psychoeducational groups, individual counseling, and skills-building groups.1,2

-Top Rated Online Therapy Services for 2023
+Top Rated Online Therapy Services

 BetterHelp – Best Overall

-BetterHelp “quickly connects you with a licensed counselor or therapist and earned 4 out of 5 stars” Visit BetterHelp
+“BetterHelp is an online therapy platform that quickly connects you with a licensed counselor or therapist and earned 4 out of 5 stars.”
+Take a free assessment

-Intensive Therapy Examples
+Intensive Outpatient Therapy Examples

-1. Evening Intensive Outpatient Program For Personality Disorders
+Intensive Outpatient Program for Personality Disorders

 Once in IOT, Bob becomes more aware of how being consistent with his medication can assist him in regulating his mood.
 He also becomes more involved in his treatment plan.
 Bob benefits from group sessions by processing and identifying areas in his life that need improvement and gaining healthy coping skills that decrease his depression and improve overall functioning.4

 After being discharged from an alcohol detoxification inpatient hospital stay, Sam is referred to an intensive outpatient program to address anxiety and alcohol misuse.
-As part of treatment, Sam attends IOT four times a week, is drug tested once a week, attends group therapy sessions for relapse prevention, and receives psychiatric care and medication management.
-He learns to identify stressors that trigger his alcohol misuse, as well as learning healthy behaviors and coping strategies to ease his anxiety and sustain long-term sobriety.
-After completing the IOT, Sam remains abstinent from alcohol and continues to attend a 12-step support group.1
+Sam attends IOT four times a week, is drug tested weekly, attends group therapy sessions for relapse prevention, and receives psychiatric care and medication management.

-How Much Does Intensive Therapy Cost
+How Much Does Intensive Outpatient Therapy Cost?

 How to Find an Intensive Outpatient Therapy Program

-Who Is Able to Offer Intensive Outpatient Therapy?
+Who Can Offer Intensive Outpatient Therapy?

-Intensive outpatient therapy is usually directed by a team of credentialed practitioners including psychiatrists, licensed mental health professionals, and licensed social workers.
+Intensive outpatient therapy is usually directed by a team of credentialed practitioners, including psychiatrists, licensed mental health professionals, and licensed social workers.
 Medically monitored services are provided by an interdisciplinary team of psychotherapists, nurses, counselors, social workers, addiction specialists, or other health and technical personnel under the direct supervision of a licensed physician.1,2

 Before entering an intensive outpatient therapeutic setting, ask questions regarding the type of treatment provided, group demographics, cost, and more.